On this page you will find definitions of common knitting terms used in knitting patterns.

 Stitch Holder

-A stitch holder is a tool used to hold stitches not being worked to prevent them from unraveling.
+A stitch holder is a tool used to any hold stitches that are not being worked to prevent them from unraveling.

 A fabric created by alternating between a row of knit stitches and a row of purl stitches.
 The fabric is smooth on the right or exterior side of the work and bumpy on the wrong or interior side of the work.